 About Dr. Leo Groarke

-Prior to joining Trent University, Dr. Groarke served as Vice-President, Academic and Provost at University of Windsor, and as Principal/Vice-President of the Brantford Campus of Wilfrid Laurier University, where he spearheaded the development of a new and highly successful campus that has, in partnership with the City, become a model for downtown revitalization in Canada.
+Throughout his 30-year career in higher education Dr. Groarke led wide-ranging organizational transformation in numerous administrative and academic roles.
+He held the position of Vice-President, Academic and Provost at the University of Windsor and was Principal/Vice-President of Wilfrid Laurier University’s Brantford campus, where he was instrumental in the development of a new campus that has, in partnership with the City, become a model for downtown revitalization in Canada.

 - See more at: